 2. Pre-Built Segments

 At a minimum try to split your email subscribers into a few segments (using Personas).
-The next best things and certainly better than no-segmentation at all is to use MailChimp's pre-built segmentation feature.
+The next best thing and certainly better than no-segmentation at all is to use MailChimp's pre-built segmentation feature.

 Pre-built segmentation can automatically segment your subscriber list by engagement, behavior, or demographics.
 For example: